shippingport/ansible-playbooks/platform/rhel-centos/kickstart/README.md

 # Kickstart for Ansible provisioning

-A Red Hat Kickstart file for automatic installation and provisioning through Ansible for RHEL and CentOS (and Fedora with modifications).
+A Red Hat Kickstart file for automatic installation and provisioning through Ansible for RHEL and CentOS (and Fedora with a few modifications).

 ### Usage